The Annual Fund is happening NOW. This is the largest fundraiser for the year. To contribute, see instructions below!

 What is the Annual Fund?

 The Annual Fund is the Countryside PTO’s biggest fundraiser.
 It runs from the start of the school year until October 31st and accounts for approximately 40% of our annual budget.
 It is voluntary and tax-deductible.
-Contributions to the Annual Fund help us to reduce the amount of fundraising we do throughout the year.
+Contributions to the Annual Fund help to reduce the amount of fundraising necessary later in the year.
 The greater your generosity each September, the sooner we can turn to the more important work of making our children’s school the best it can be!

 How much should I give?